aquasecurity/trivy/docs/docs/plugin/user-guide.md

 referrer             A plugin for OCI referrers                                   aquasecurity           ✓
 ```

+It lists plugins with the keyword in the name or description.

 ## Installing  Plugins
 Plugins can be installed with the `trivy plugin install` command: